Opinion | Ginni Thomas thinks she’s important. She’s not.

 I found her quite likable.
 Not so much Biden, in those days.

-But something has happened to the Ginni Thomas who I knew then.
+But something has happened to the Ginni Thomas whom I knew then.
 Perhaps her roots in Omaha, where she was raised by uber-conservative, Republican parents, simply grew out.
 Today, she’s entrenched with various hard-right conservative groups that manifest some of the worst instincts of today’s Republican Party.

-She’s anti-feminist, anti-affirmative action, and, perhaps worst of all to her critics, she’s pro-Donald Trump.
-(A Trump aide reportedly called her the “wrecking ball” because of her frequent lobbying efforts which, needless to say, were tolerated in the White House for one reason only — her husband.)
+She’s anti-feminist, anti-affirmative action, and, perhaps worst of all to her critics, pro-Donald Trump.
+(A Trump aide reportedly called her the “wrecking ball” because of her frequent lobbying efforts, which, needless to say, were tolerated in the White House for one reason only — her husband.)

 A list of Ginni Thomas’s cross-pollinating associations, all legal, would fill this column.
 Suffice to say, she has not been idle in politics, advocating for issues that, importantly, could come before the court on which her husband serves.
 These include gun rights, affirmative action and abortion.